JohnPMills/modern-saturn/content/_index.md

     padding_bottom: medium
     has_border: false
     background_color: none
-  - type: features_section
-    title: MEN'S MENTAL HEALTH
-    subtitle: ENHANCE YOUR UNDERSTANDING OF
-    features:
-      - title: LIFE CAN THROW UP CURVEBALLS
-        content: >
-          There is no denying that life can be tough.
-We're all in this journey together and there is a lot more we can often do to look after ourselves and the people we care about.
-At GVD, we provide a platform for gamers experiencing tough times or who'd like to support those who are to come together and support each other.
-        actions:
-          - label: Learn More
-            url: /style-guide
-            style: primary
-            has_icon: true
-            icon: arrow-right
-            icon_position: right
-        image: images/classic/feature-1.png
-        image_alt: Feature 1 placeholder image
-        media_position: right
-        media_width: fifty
-      - title: WE'RE ALL PART OF THE SAME TEAM
-        content: |
-          DISCUSS THE IMPORTANCE OF SOCIAL CONNECTIONS
-        actions:
-          - label: Learn More
-            url: /style-guide
-            style: primary
-            has_icon: true
-            icon: arrow-right
-            icon_position: right
-        image: images/classic/feature-2.png
-        image_alt: Feature 2 placeholder image
-        media_position: left
-        media_width: fifty
-    feature_padding_vert: large
-    align: center
-    background_color: none
-    background_image_opacity: 5
-    background_image_size: cover
-    background_image_repeat: no-repeat
-    background_image: >-
-      images/young-professional-gamer-playing-tournaments-online-video-games-computer-with-headphones-his-room.jpg
   - type: cta_section
     title: GET SUPPORT
     content: "If you're ever worried that someone's life is in immediate danger, call 999 or go directly to the emergency services.\n\nTo speak with someone immediately, contact\_[NHS 111](https://www.nhs.uk/using-the-nhs/nhs-services/urgent-and-emergency-care/nhs-111/)\_on 111 or contact\_[Samaritans](http://www.samaritans.org/how-we-can-help-you/contact-us)\_on 116 123.\n"